What Trading Stocks Has Taught Me About Risk, Resilience, and Myself

 Some days, it felt like a mirror exposing all my worst habits.
 Chasing.
 Impulsiveness.
 Doubt.
 Overconfidence.
 Greed.
 Fear.

-I learned to protect my capital, but more importantly, to protect my energy.
+It is fundamental in trading to learn to protect capital, but more importantly, to protect your energy.

 To trade less, but trade smarter.